ivanPetersson/book-a-room/README.md

 ## Server Setup

 1. **Navigate to the Server Directory:**
-   Open your IDE’s terminal and go to the `/server` directory:
+   Open your IDE terminal and go to `/server`:
    ```bash
    cd /server
    ```

 2. **Install Dependencies:**
-   Run the following command to install the necessary dependencies:
+   Run the following command to install dependencies:
    ```bash
    npm install
    ```

 3. **Configure the Port:**
-   Edit the `port` variable in the `index.ts` file to specify your desired port.
+   Edit the `port` variable in the `index.ts` file.

 4. **Run the Server:**
    Start the development server with:
    ```bash
    npm run dev
    ```
-   > **Note:** If needed, uncomment and run the SQL scripts located in `src/db/connection.ts` (although this is typically not required).
+   > **Note:** You may need to uncomment and run the SQL scripts located in `src/db/connection.ts` first (although I dont think you have to).

 ---

 ## Client Setup

 5. **Open a New Terminal:**
-   In your IDE, open a new terminal window.
+   Open a new terminal window.

 6. **Navigate to the Client Directory:**
-   Go to the `/client` directory:
+   Go into `/client`:
    ```bash
    cd /client
    ```

 7. **Install Dependencies:**
-   Run the following command to install the necessary dependencies:
+   Run the following command to install the dependencies:
    ```bash
    npm install
    ```